 Can the Huizhou stinky tofu with less oil and salt still retain its original flavor?潘贤斌This article will focus on the core cases of "low-oil, low-salt Huizhou fried tofu" and "innovative baked rice" to explore the trend of light food reform in traditional Huizhou cuisine in terms of techniques, ingredients, aesthetics, and functionality, and to re-examine the position and future possibilities of Huizhou cuisine in modern dietary culture.

-What traditional concepts do the people of Huizhou use to create the dietary principle of "nourishing in winter and cleansing in summer"?潘贤斌This article will focus on the seasonal logic of "nourishing in winter and cleansing in summer," exploring the health concepts and dietary philosophy behind Huizhou cuisine in conjunction with typical ingredients and dishes, and presenting the bodily perceptions, cultural memories, and life wisdom contained within.
+What traditional concepts do the people of Huizhou use to create the dietary principle of "nourishing in winter and clearing in summer"?潘贤斌This article will focus on the seasonal logic of "nourishing in winter and cleansing in summer," exploring the health concepts and dietary philosophy behind Huizhou cuisine in conjunction with typical ingredients and dishes, and presenting the bodily perceptions, cultural memories, and life wisdom contained within.

 What rules and meanings do the people of Huizhou observe at the dining table?潘贤斌This article will gradually dissect the subtle yet ever-present etiquette order in Huizhou cuisine, from table layout and dining sequence to dish naming, presenting a set of Huizhou dining philosophy that reflects the saying "food is like the person, food is the custom."